Frequently Asked Questions

 I have some questions about your collection, what should I do?

-Then you send an email to post@drammens.museum.no, and it will be forwarded to the right people.
+Then you send an email to post@drammens.museum.no, then it will be forwarded to the right people.

 DO YOU WANT TO CONTRIBUTE?